(Concern Awareness REsponse Support)

 If you are concerned about a personal interaction you have had with a student or an observation you have made pertaining to behavior, you are encouraged to report and/or consult with appropriate colleagues or the Dean of Students.

 The members of the team, as institutional agents, adhere to the laws and standards governing the disclosure of information to third parties both within and external to the College.
 Such information is only disclosed on an administrative need to know basis and only according to the relevant laws/policies that govern such disclosure.

-Q: How is this team different than the Threat Assessment Team (TAT)?
+Q: How is this team different than a Threat Assessment Team?

 A: The TAT is a reactive team that responds to high level, eminent campus crisis once a situation emerges.
 CARES is a proactive team that meets weekly to assess referrals and intervene before the concern escalates to violent or detrimental behavior to the student or members of the campus community.

 Q: Will I be contacted and updated about the student I refer?

 A: Once you refer a student you may be contacted by a team member for details about the concerning behavior.
 You may be updated with information as it pertains to the student’s interactions with you or your department.
 However, you will not be informed of details of conversations with the student or possible disciplinary action that may occur depending on the situation.